-To pluck up and to break down,

-To destroy and to overthrow,

-To build and to plant."

-- 11 The word of the LORD came to me saying, "What do you see, Jeremiah?"
-And I said, "I see a rod of an almond tree." - 12 Then the LORD said to me, "You have seen well, for I am watching over My word to perform it." - 13 The word of the LORD came to me a second time saying, "What do you see?"
-And I said, "I see a boiling pot, facing away from the north." - 14 Then the LORD said to me, "Out of the north the evil will break forth on all the inhabitants of the land. - 15 "For, behold, I am calling all the families of the kingdoms of the north," declares the LORD; "and they will come and they will set each one his throne at the entrance of the gates of Jerusalem, and against all its walls round about and against all the cities of Judah. - 16 "I will pronounce My judgments on them concerning all their wickedness, whereby they have forsaken Me and have offered sacrifices to other gods, and worshiped the works of their own hands. - 17 "Now, gird up your loins and arise, and speak to them all which I command you.
-Do not be dismayed before them, or I will dismay you before them. - 18 "Now behold, I have made you today as a fortified city and as a pillar of iron and as walls of bronze against the whole land, to the kings of Judah, to its princes, to its priests and to the people of the land. - 19 "They will fight against you, but they will not overcome you, for I am with you to deliver you," declares the LORD.
+- "See, I have set you this day over nations and over kingdoms, to pluck up and to break down, to destroy and to overthrow, to build and to plant." - And the word of the LORD came to me, saying, "Jeremiah, what do you see?"
+And I said, "I see an almond branch." - 12 Then the LORD said to me, "You have seen well, for I am watching over my word to perform it." - 13 The word of the LORD came to me a second time, saying, "What do you see?"
+And I said, "I see a boiling pot, facing away from the north." - 14 Then the LORD said to me, "Out of the north disaster shall be let loose upon all the inhabitants of the land. - 15 "For behold, I am calling all the tribes of the kingdoms of the north, declares the LORD, and they shall come, and every one shall set his throne at the entrance of the gates of Jerusalem, against all its walls all around and against all the cities of Judah. - 16 "And I will declare my judgments against them, for all their evil in forsaking me.
+They have made offerings to other gods and worshiped the works of their own hands. - 17 "But you, dress yourself for work; arise, and say to them everything that I command you.
+Do not be dismayed by them, lest I dismay you before them. - "And I, behold, I make you this day a fortified city, an iron pillar, and bronze walls, against the whole land, against the kings of Judah, its officials, its priests, and the people of the land. - 19 "They will fight against you, but they shall not prevail against you, for I am with you, declares the LORD, to deliver you."